Great-Sun-Group/credex-core/README.md

 ## endpoints

-Controllers for the endpoints are imported, and endpoints created for the various modules: Member, Account, Recurring, Admin, and DevAdmin.
+Controllers for the endpoints are imported, and endpoints created for the various modules: Member, Account, Avatar, Admin, and DevAdmin.

 # Daily Credcoin Offering (DCO)